Healthcare Management

-The focus is led by our two group leaders, Nathalie Commeiras and Marlène Barreda.
-The new challenges facing the healthcare sector are as follows: patient pathways and the development of outpatient care, changes in the financing of institutions, professions, interprofessional coordination, and the structuring of the healthcare region.
-The "Ma santé 2022" project calls for a reconfiguration of healthcare provision.
-According to the ministry, the healthcare sector is marked by inequalities in access to care and a desire among professionals to improve cooperation between themselves.
-To meet these challenges, the ministry has identified several major projects: better guiding patients according to their needs, increasing the quality and relevance of care, using digital technology to improve care, reforming financing to encourage quality and cooperation, adapting training and professions to new challenges, and modernizing hospital governance and management.
+This initiative is led by our two group leaders, Nathalie COMMEIRAS and Marlène BARREDA.
+The new challenges facing the healthcare sector include: patient pathways and the expansion of outpatient care, changes in how healthcare facilities are funded, evolving professional roles, interprofessional coordination, and the restructuring of healthcare regions.
+Indeed, the “Ma santé 2022” initiative calls for a reconfiguration of healthcare delivery.
+According to the Ministry, the healthcare sector is marked by inequalities in access to care and a desire among professionals to cooperate more effectively with one another.
+To address these challenges, the Ministry has identified several major initiatives: better directing patients according to their needs, improving the quality and relevance of care, leveraging digital technology to enhance care, reforming funding to encourage quality and cooperation, adapting training and professions to new challenges, and modernizing hospital governance and management.

 RESEARCH TOPICS

-In line with the government's "Ma Santé 2022" project, over the next four years, MRM's health focus will be to address reforms and their effects through the prism of management, in particular.
+In line with the government’s “Ma Santé 2022” initiative, over the next four years, MRM’s health division aims to examine, from a management perspective, the reforms and their effects.

-That is why the objectives for the coming years are centered around the following four themes:
+That is why our goals for the coming years are centered on the following four themes:

-Medically oriented communication and behaviors: Thiswork focuses on communication aimed at raising public and patient awareness of the positive and negative effects of certain practices (e.g., dietary habits).
-Communication on nutrition and obesity/overweight through nutritional recommendations and public health campaigns enables citizens to change their behaviors.
-In addition, it would be appropriate to develop research on measuring patient/resident satisfaction and experience, not only in hospitals but also in follow-up care and rehabilitation (SSR), nursing homes, home hospitalization (HAD), etc., in order to contribute, in the long term, to the evaluation of structures and form an integral part of their financing.
+Health-oriented communication and behavior: Thisresearch focuses on communication aimed at raising public and patient awareness of the positive and negative effects of certain practices (e.g., dietary habits).
+For example, communication regarding nutrition and obesity/overweight issues—through nutritional guidelines and public health campaigns—enables individuals to modify their behaviors.
+Furthermore, it would be beneficial to develop research on measuring patient/resident satisfaction and experience, not only in hospitals but also in post-acute care and rehabilitation (SSR), in nursing homes (EHPAD), in home hospitalization (HAD), etc., to ultimately contribute to the evaluation of these facilities and become an integral part of their funding.

-Digital health: This theme covers e-health, connected patients, the joint development of healthcare solutions for and with citizens, and digital and connected tools linking organizations and patients.
-By January 1, 2022, every French citizen will have a unique personal account giving them access to a personalized service portal, which is set to expand to include shared medical records, referenced health applications, secure messaging, and more.
+Digital Health: This theme focuses on e-health, connected patients, the co-creation of health solutions for and with citizens, and digital and connected tools that link organizations and patients.
+By January 1, 2022, every French citizen will have a unique personal account providing access to a personalized service portal, which is intended to be expanded to include: shared medical records, approved health apps, secure messaging, and more.

-Values, pathways, and performance management: while current financing methods have been the subject of numerous studies highlighting their unexpected effects, new financing methods are emerging.
-Financing reform is one of the major projects of Ma santé 2022, with a strong ambition: to move from a system that encourages the proliferation of procedures and activity to a financing system that encourages prevention, supports cooperation between professionals, and reaffirms quality as the primary objective of care.
+Values, Care Pathways, and Performance Management: While current funding models have been the subject of numerous studies highlighting their unintended consequences, new funding models are emerging.
+Funding reform is indeed one of the major initiatives of Ma santé 2022, with a bold ambition: to shift from a system that encourages the proliferation of procedures and activity to a funding model that incentivizes prevention, supports collaboration among professionals, and reaffirms quality as the primary goal of care.
 We are witnessing the simultaneous emergence of reorganizations, performance measurement, and the establishment of boundaries between institutions.
-Thus, the notion of value creation and co-creation is a key element for organizations calling for new modes of governance.
+Thus, the concept of value creation and co-creation is a key element for organizations calling for new modes of governance;

-Health and Professions: this theme aims to bring together work on quality of life at work, change management, psychosocial risks, transformations in health professions, the content of their jobs and the tools they use, as well as intra- and inter-professional coordination, the hybridization of health professionals, and the reconfiguration of power within and between organizations.
+Health and Professions: This theme aims to bring together research on quality of life at work, change management, psychosocial risks, transformations in the health professions—including changes in job roles and the tools used—as well as intra- and inter-professional coordination, the convergence of health professions, and shifts in power dynamics within and between organizations.

 Contact